 New Generation Schools Trust is a company limited by guarantee, registered in England and Wales (Company number 07963778) and also an exempt charity.

-Legal responsibility for all NGST schools lies with the board of Trustees and not with Hope Councils.
-The more onerous tasks of governance such as setting budgets, writing policies, and establishing legal compliance sit with the board of Trustees, freeing Hope Council members to focus their energy on actually delivering the vision and ethos of the school.
+Legal responsibility for all NGST schools lies with the board of Trustees and not with Local School Councils.
+The more onerous tasks of governance such as setting budgets, writing policies, and establishing legal compliance sit with the board of Trustees, freeing Local School Council members to focus their energy on actually delivering the vision and ethos of the school.

 The Trust Board is permitted to exercise all the powers of the Academy Trust.
 The trustees determine whether to delegate any governance functions and have the right to review and adapt its governance structure at any time, which includes removing delegation.

-The Trust Board is led by the Chair of the Trust and meets a minimum of four times a year.
-The Board currently has 9 Trustees.
-Trustees are appointed for 4 years per term and the Chair of the trustees is elected on an annual basis.
+The Trust Board is led by the Chair of the Trust and meets four times a year.
+The Board currently has 6 Trustees.
+Trustees are appointed for 4 years per term and the Chair of the Trustees is elected on an annual basis.

 Please see the 'Our Board and Members' page for further information.

 The Trust's schedule of delegation is provided below.
 If you would like any further information please contact our Trust office.